SECTION 1. Chapter 18B of the General Laws is hereby amended by striking section 6A.

 (4) Extent to which services in the plan are being provided and the identification of any barriers to receiving the needed services;

 (6) Whether the permanency goal should be amended;

 (7) Projected date by which child may be in a permanent placement;

-(9) Additional findings and recommendations in accordance with the child/youth/young adult’s best interest.
+(9) Additional findings and recommendations in accordance with the child, youth, or young adult’s best interest;

 (b) The local foster care case review meeting shall be facilitated by a FCRO staff reviewer who is responsible for completing the individual case review report of findings and recommendations.